-Based on information obtained from the MGC, the occupancy rate for the casino hotels was estimated at 83.4% in 2005.
-The rate has been generally moderating over the last couple of years from a high of about 88% in late 2003.
-However, thanks to Hurricane Katrina, the rate for the first six months of 2006 was 88% compared to only 85% for the same period last year.
+Based on information obtained from the MGC, the occupancy rate for the casino hotels was estimated at 86% over the last year.
+The rate increase in 2006 displayed the strength, primarily due to Hurricane Katrina.
 The chart below shows the annualized occupancy rate for the casinos hotels over the last several years: